 TESTIMONY "The workshop has opened my eyes in terms of the benefits of the collaboration."
-Ms. Noxolo Kabane, Western Cape Provincial Government FOR FURTHER INFORMATION The Compendium of inspiring practice: health edition compiles 20 cases in urban and territorial planning that positive influence health and wellbeing of humans though different urban approaches PowerPoint presentation with an overview of the CCAC Urban Health Initiative in Accra, Ghana and Kathmandu, Nepal Outcomes of Expert Group Meeting on urban health Africa region intersectorial approach workshop video and report D.6.
-Participatory Incremental Urban Planning
+Ms. Noxolo Kabane, Western Cape Provincial Government FOR FURTHER INFORMATION The Compendium of inspiring practice: health edition compiles 20 cases in urban and territorial planning that positively influence health and wellbeing of humans though different urban approaches PowerPoint presentation with an overview of the Climate and Clean Air Coalition Urban Health Initiative in Accra, Ghana and Kathmandu, Nepal Outcomes of Expert Group Meeting on urban health Africa region intersectorial approach workshop video and report D.6.
+Our City Plans Toolbox